 I share these examples not because they are the only solutions or the best solutions to a complex problem, but because they represent some concrete and practical steps that can advance diversity and inclusion in education and innovation.
 My colleagues and I look forward to working with all members of the council, sharing more of our experiences and learning from others.
 Thank you.

-Chief Research, Development & Innovation Officer, Procter & Gamble
+Former Chief Research, Development & Innovation Officer, Procter & Gamble

 Good afternoon Secretary Ross, Director Iancu, Deputy Director Peter, and fellow council members.